-- National Highway System (NHS) Includes current Interstate system, other rural principal arterials, urban freeways and connecting urban principal arterials, facilities on the Department of Defense designated Strategic Highway Network, and roads connecting the NHS to intermodal facilities. - Surface Transportation Program (STP) Includes project on any Federal-aid highway, bridge projects on any public road, transit capital projects, and intracity and intercity bus terminals and facilities. - Congestion Mitigation and Air Quality Improvement Program (CMAQ) Any transportation projects that assist in meeting and maintaining national ambient air quality stands. - Research ITS funds may be used for specific types of projects if approved by FHWA.
+- National Highway System (NHS) Includes current Interstate system, other rural principal arterials, urban freeways and connecting urban principal arterials, facilities on the Department of Defense designated Strategic Highway Network, and roads connecting the NHS to intermodal facilities. - Surface Transportation Program (STP) Includes projects on any Federal-aid highway, bridge projects on any public road, transit capital projects, and intracity and intercity bus terminals and facilities. - Congestion Mitigation and Air Quality Improvement Program (CMAQ) Any transportation projects that assist in meeting and maintaining national ambient air quality standards. - Research ITS funds may be used for specific types of projects if approved by FHWA.

 Ongoing funding for operations and maintenance requires that a stable source of funding be established that allows for both day-to-day operation and replacement of equipment as it wears out or becomes obsolete.
 Federal sources that are currently used for operations and maintenance funding include NHS, STP, and CMAQ program funds.
 STP funds can be used for operations and maintenance activities with no time limit and an 80 percent federal share, with a 20 percent state/local match.
 NHS and CMAQ funds can also be used with an 80/20 split between federal and state/local funds.
 CMAQ funds can be used year to year as long as the project proves to continue providing air quality benefits.
+The Lawrence-Douglas County Region does not currently receive CMAQ funds due to their air quality attainment status but should their status change in the future CMAQ funds may become available to the Region.